-SI No Components Environmental Selection Guidelines Remarks

-1. Overall selection i.
-Comply with all requirements of - Requisite LCC and ECC to be

-guideline relevant national and local laws, rules,

-- works

-ii.
-Avoid/minimize where possible

-locations in protected areas, including

-notified reserved forests or biodiversity

-conservation hotspots (wetlands,

-national reserves, forest reserves, and sanctuaries).

-iii.
-Avoid possible locations that will

-result in destruction/disturbance to

-management and conservation

-approach for materials that may be

-discovered during project implementation.

-iv.
+SI No Environmental Selection Guidelines Overall selection guideline i.
+Comply with all requirements of relevant national and local laws, rules, and guidelines. ii.
+Avoid/minimize where possible locations in protected areas, including notified reserved forests or biodiversity conservation hotspots (wetlands, national reserves, forest reserves, and sanctuaries).
+Pourashava iii.
+Avoid possible locations that will result in destruction/disturbance to historical and cultural places/values. iv.
 Avoid tree-cutting where possible.

-Retain mature roadside trees which

-are important/valuable or historically

-significant.
-If any trees have to be

-removed, plant two new trees for every lost at a rate of 2 trees for every tree

-cut, in addition to tree plantation as

-specified in the design, will be

-implemented by the contractor, who

-will also maintain the saplings for the

-duration of his contract.

-v.
-Ensure all planning and design

-interventions and decisions are made in consultation with local communities

-and include women.
-Reflect inputs

-from public consultation and disclosure

-for site selection.

-vi.
-Synchronize all road improvement -Considered in the design

-and pipe laying works (to extent

-possible) to minimize disturbance and

-optimize use of resources (e.g., water

-pipes laid prior to road improvements).

-2. i.
-Include the provision of new or

-improved storm water drainage to

-• remove the increased runoff caused by

-struction increasing the road surface area

-ii.
-Include tree planting alongside -included in the EMP

-roads to provide a natural barrier to

-noise and visual impacts, and include

-additional man-made barriers where

-suitable for public safety.

-Ц
+Retain mature roadside trees which are important/valuable or historically significant.
+If any trees have to be removed, plant two new trees for every one that is lost. obtained by contractor/sprier to commencement of work -Compensatory plantation for trees v.
+Ensure all planning and design interventions and decisions are made in consultation with local communities and include women.
+Reflect inputs from public consultation and disclosure for site selection. preparation are documented and concerns expressed by public vi.
+Synchronize all road improvement and pipe laying works (to extent possible) to minimize disturbance and optimize use of resources (e.g., water pipes laid prior to road improvements).
+Drains i.
+Include the provision of new or improved storm water drainage to remove the increased runoff caused by increasing the road surface area , , , , , , , , , , , , , , , , , , , ii.
+Include tree planting alongside roads to provide a natural barrier to noise and visual impacts, and include additional man-made barriers where suitable for public safety. -included in the EMP

-95. Land acquisition and resettlement: The proposed roads will be located in public ROWs.
+94. Land acquisition and resettlement: The proposed roads will be located in public ROWs.
 Involuntary resettlement impacts on encroachers along ROWs will be addressed by the resettlement plan prepared for the sub-project as per ADB SPS, 2009 and applicable Bangladesh laws.
 Cutting of trees will not be required as per preliminary design.
 This will be reassessed during detailed design stage and if cutting of trees will be required, compensatory plantation for trees lost at a rate of 2 trees for every tree cut will be implemented by the contractor, who will also maintain the saplings for the duration of his contract.

-96. Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible.
+95. Planning principles and design considerations have been reviewed and incorporated into the site planning process whenever possible.
 Locations and sitting of the proposed infrastructures were considered to further reduce impacts.
-The sub-project will be in properties held by the Pourashava and access to the sub-project sites is through public RoW and existing roads hence, land acquisition and encroachment on private property will not occur.
+The sub-project will be in properties held by the Pourashava and access to the sub-project sites is through public ROW and existing roads hence, land acquisition and encroachment on private property will not occur.

-Table 9: Possible Actions to Mitigate against Project Effects of Climate Change and Improve Climate Resilience for Roads and Drains
+Table 9: Possible Actions for Mitigation against Project Effects of Climate Change and Improve Climate Resilience for Roads and Drains